 Start with Average Net Price

-Of the 165 public 50-50 colleges, 79 had an average net price of less than $15,000.
-This is probably a good enough indicator of an affordable public university to get most people started.
+Of the 173 public 50-50 colleges, 89 had an average net price of less than $16,000.
+The average total cost of attendance for 50-50 public universities, sticker price, was $25,811.
+A lower average net price is probably a good enough indicator of an affordable public university to get most people started.
 However, there are a few other indicators to pay attention to depending on your financial situation.

 If you are looking for colleges that meet financial need, take a closer look at the average net price for lowest income category, family income of $30,000 or less.
 If you see an average over $10,000, chances are you’ll be “gapped” for financial aid.

-On the list below, 17 of the schools had averages below $7,500 for this category.
+On the list below, only 13 of the schools have averages below $7,500 for this category.
 Basically, this means the students in the low-income category could probably pay for college with a federal student loan and a part-time job.